 Markov, a Game of Poems

-I would like to describe a method for writing poetry, a kind of constrained writing that i adapted from an exercise in a computer programming textbook (Exercise 13.8 of Think Python by Allen B. Downey) and quite enjoy.
+I would like to describe a method for writing poetry, a kind of constrained writing that I adapted from an exercise in a computer programming textbook [Downey, A 2015, Exercise 13.8, in Think Python, O'Reilly Media] and quite enjoy.
 I call the method Markov, a Game of Poems and a poem produced by the method a Markov poem, because games are more fun than methods and because the game involves a Markov process.

-A Markov process is a probabilistic process that changes state according to a transition rule that only depends on the current state.
-For example, consider my eating habits, which are inspired by the Wikipedia page on Markov processes (https://en.wikipedia.org/wiki/Markov_process):
+A Markov process is a probabilistic process that changes state according to a transition rule that only depends on the current state [https://en.wikipedia.org/wiki/Markov_process, accessed 2017-03-01; Hazewinkel, M 2001, "Markov chain" in Encyclopedia of Mathematics, Springer] For example, consider my eating habits: :

 I eat once once a day.

-If i eat feta cheese today, then tomorrow i will eat cucumbers or tomatoes with equal probability.
+If I eat feta cheese today, then tomorrow I will eat cucumbers or tomatoes with equal probability.

-If i eat tomatoes today, then tomorrow i will eat tomatoes with probability 1/5, feta cheese with probability 2/5 and cucumbers with probability 3/5.
+If I eat tomatoes today, then tomorrow I will eat tomatoes with probability 1/5, feta cheese with probability 2/5 and cucumbers with probability 3/5.

-If i eat cucumbers today, then tomorrow i will eat grapes with probability 2/5 or feta cheese with probability 3/5.
+If I eat cucumbers today, then tomorrow I will eat grapes with probability 2/5 or feta cheese with probability 3/5.

-My eating habits are a Markov process, because they are probabilistic and my choice of food tomorrow depends only on what i eat today, not on what i ate in the past.
+My eating habits are a Markov process, because they are probabilistic and my choice of food tomorrow depends only on what I eat today, not on what I ate in the past.

 Pursuing the example further, we could calculate the expected proportion of days, in the long run, for which I eat tomatoes, which is a typical thing mathematical users of Markov processes do.
 But this is not a mathematical treatise, so let me end my digression here by saying that Markov processes are named after the Russian mathematician Andrey Markov (1856--1922) who first formalized and studied them as a result of analyzing poetry, of all things.